 Promote the image of the Jail by continuing to achieve financial excellence each year.
-We have received the Government Finance Officers Association's Certificate for Excellence in Financial Reporting Award for every year that we have been in operation and hope to receive this again for FY19, our seventh year of operations.
-In an effort to be more transparent, for FY16 we began preparing our budget document to meet the Government Finance Officers Association's requirements for the Distinguished Budget Presentation Award.
-We received the Government Finance Officers Associations' Distinguished Budget Presentation Award for our FY16, FY17, FY18 and FY19 budget documents, and aspire to receive it for the fifth year for our FY20 budget document.
+We have received the Government Finance Officers Association's Certificate for Excellence in Financial Reporting Award for every year that we have been in operation and hope to receive this again for FY20, our eighth year of operations.
+In an effort to be more transparent, in FY16 we began preparing our budget document to meet the Government Finance Officers Association's requirements for the Distinguished Budget Presentation Award.
+We received the Government Finance Officers Associations' Distinguished Budget Presentation Award for our FY16 through FY20 budget documents, and aspire to receive it for the sixth year for our FY21 budget document.
 These financial certifications support and confirm the Jail's reputation and desire to produce the best financial reports and budget.

-There are no service level changes expected in fiscal year 2020.
+There are no service level changes expected in fiscal year 2021.